Cheesenguyen/edabk_lab_project2/CODE_CONVENTION.md

 - { always on its own line (Allman style) — per GNU/GNOME standard.
 - Use {} for all if, for, while, even single-line bodies.
 - Do not put functions, loops, conditions, or if blocks on the same line if too short.
-- Place else, catch on their own lines.
 - Break line before binary operators like +, -, *, ...
 - Break line before ?: operator for readability.
 - Do not put return type on a separate line.
-- Do not break template lists into new lines.
-- Do not apply line break rules for inheritance lists or constructor initializers.
 - Long string literals should be split for readability.

 ### E. Spaces
 - Space before = in assignments.
 - Space after C-style casts.
 - No space after !.
-- Space after template keyword.
-- Space before : in for-range loops.
 - Space before ( in if, for, while, etc.
 - No space inside parentheses ().
 - No space inside square brackets [].